Nevzatcs/Nevzatcs/README.md

 Hi, I'm Nevzat Can.
 I'm a self motivated software learner.
 I'm currently working on Java programming language.
-I have knowlege of C, Java and SQL.
+I have knowlege of C, Java.

 Here are some ideas to get you started: